Wheelbuilding the Easy Way

 While truing and tensioning it’s important to gently stress-relieve the spokes by going around the wheel and squeezing parallel pairs of spokes.
 This allows the spokes that have gotten twisted during the truing process to unwind and also seats the nipples in the rim and the spoke heads in the hub.

 10. To finish the wheel, you need to tighten all the spokes to the point where they won’t loosen.
 It’s called tensioning the wheel.
 Start at the valve hole and turn every spoke nipple a half turn tighter.
 As long as you turn an even amount on each nipple, the wheel will remain true and round.
-If you’re working on the rear wheel, which has different tension on the right and left sides (due to the rim being centered over the axle instead of the hub—a condition called dish) turn the cassette-side nipples a half turn but only turn the left-side ones a quarter turn.

-The goal is to end up with the rim exactly centered in the frame.
-After each round of tensioning, go around the wheel grabbing parallel pairs of spokes and squeeze them gently to stress relieve the spokes (drawing), seat them in the hub and rim and unwind any spokes that got twisted.
-Repeat the rounds of tensioning until when you grab the spokes, they feel as tight as the spokes on your good wheel.
+After each round of tensioning, go around the wheel grabbing parallel pairs of spokes in you hands and squeeze them gently to stress relieve the spokes (illustration), seat them in the hub and rim and unwind any spokes that got twisted.
+Repeat the rounds of tensioning until when you grab the spokes, they feel as tight as the spokes on your undamaged wheel.
 Install the tire and tube and you’re ready to roll.
+Well done, Wheelbuilder!

 Back